bf777/DeepCutRealTime/README.md

 # DeepCutRealTime
-Additional scripts for DeepLabCut to enable real-time tracking, as well as a GPIO test class adapted from pyftdi.
+Additional scripts for DeepLabCut to enable real-time tracking, as well as a GPIO test class adapted from pyftdi, as implemented here: https://doi.org/10.1101/482349

 ## Dependencies
-Please note that these scripts were compiled to work with **DeepLabCut 1.11 only**; this is not the current version of DeepLabCut (2.0).
+Please note that these scripts were compiled to work with **DeepLabCut 1.11 only**; this is not the current version of DeepLabCut (2.0.x).
 Please follow the instructions for installing DeepLabCut 1.11 on the page below.
-Updates to integrate these scripts with DeepLabCut 2.0 will come soon.
+Updates to integrate these scripts with DeepLabCut 2.0.x will come soon.

 After installing [DeepLabCut](https://github.com/AlexEMG/DeepLabCut), install the dependencies for DeepCutRealTime with `pip install opencv-python pyftdi imutils`.